amritmaurya1504/VEGFRU-An-Online-Vegetables-Fruits-Marketplace/README.md

 ## <p style="font-weight : 600">Contact</p>

-If you have any questions or feedback, please contact us at amritmaurya2014@gmail.com We'd love to hear from you!
+If you have any questions or feedback, please contact us at amritmaurya2014@gmail.com, visit my website : <a href="https://amritraj.vercel.app">click here</a> We'd love to hear from you!